jltsiren/bwt-merge/README.md

   * in reverse lexicographic order
   * by position in the reference
 * An option to remove duplicate sequences.
-* Adjustable construction parameters:
-  * number of threads and sequence blocks
-  * size of thread-specific buffers (thread buffers and run buffers)
-  * number of merge buffers
 * Documentation in the wiki.

 ## References